rifat-dev/rifat-coder/README.md

 ### Rifat Murtazin

-### 🛠 Swift / Python / BASH

-📫 How to reach me: rifat.gwork@gmail.com or my telegram @rifat.f.m
+📫 How to reach me: my telegram @rifat_my